-Impacts of the COVID-19 pandemic on the Institute continue in 2021.
-Under the terms of the PPP loan, the Institute applied for and received total proceeds of \$929,977 which bears interest at a rate of 1% per annum with a maturity date of March 16, 2026.
+Impacts of the COVID-19 pandemic on the Institute continued in 2021.
+The federal government extended the Paycheck Protection Program (PPP) as part of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), administered by the U.S. Small Business Administration (SBA) in 2021.
+Under the terms of the PPP loan program, the Institute applied for and received total proceeds of \$929,977 which bears interest at a rate of 1% per annum with a maturity date of March 16, 2026.
 The loan is subject to the terms and conditions applicable to loans administered by the SBA under the CARES Act.
 Under the terms of the PPP, the principal may be forgiven if the loan proceeds are used for certain expenses as described in the CARES Act, such as payroll costs, benefits, rent and utilities.